 I don’t believe jobs are really secure.
 At any moment a business could collapse.
 It has happened over and over again.
 Amazon is here today, but Jeff Bezos knows it won’t be around forever.
 The security of work doesn’t lie in a company or role, it lies in you—as a person—not the job.

 Do these things... and...uh... be happy?

 The myth of job security is that if you do this series of specific things, you will be safe.
-The list is something like: do good on your SATs… apply to good colleges… get good grades… make connections… apply to work at a good company… get full-time income and benefits… work when the man says (usually 8a-5p)… take your vacations… get paid… have a consistent paycheck.
+The list is something like: do good on your SATs… apply to good colleges… get good grades… make connections… apply to work at a good company… get full-time income and benefits… work when the man says (usually 8a-5p)… take your vacation… get paid… have a consistent paycheck.
 Mondays suck... weekends are awesome...

 It’s a myth because the only person you’ll make happy is everyone else.
 You’ll have some money.
 But you’ll feel trapped.

-This view is old school (not in the good way).
+This view is old school (not in a good way).
 It’s the easy way out.
 This is the path of least resistance that leaves you feeling empty, unvalued, frustrated, and tired.
 This view doesn’t value your potential to be creative.

 Waiting to get hired, or told what to do is the old way of doing things.
 The path forward is showing motivation.
 Showing effort.
 Leveling up.

 The secret to true job security is making yourself indispensable.